-Source of emissions Mitigation strategy Description Effectiveness Source of information Storage tanks - vapor blowthrough from upstream vessels (continued) Routine monitoring Routine monitoring of dump valves to make sure they are working properly, and routine monitoring of storage-tank hatches and safety valves, such as with an OGI camera, will allow earlier detection of vapor blowthrough.
-Variable CCAC technical guidance document 6 NEA Compressors - packing around rods on reciprocating compressors Conduct regular monitoring Add regular monitoring to a periodic leak detection and repair (LDAR) program.
+Source of emissions Mitigation strategy Description Effectiveness Source of information Storage tanks - vapor blowthrough from upstream vessels Add pressure monitors to tanks Tank pressure monitors in a SCADA (supervisory control and data acquisition) system can alert operators of overpressure conditions that may result in direct emissions to the atmosphere.
+Variable US EPA Settlements ^{16, 17, 18} Routine monitoring Routine monitoring of dump valves to make sure they are working properly, and routine monitoring of storage-tank hatches and safety valves, such as with an OGI camera, will allow earlier detection of vapor blowthrough.
+Variable CCAC 9 technical guidance document 6 NEA 14

+Source of emissions Mitigation strategy Description Effectiveness Source of information Compressors - packing around rods on reciprocating compressors Conduct regular monitoring Add regular monitoring to a periodic leak detection and repair (LDAR) program.
+This program can help identify excess or abnormal emissions when normal venting thresholds are exceeded.
 The information from the program can be used to either assess opportunities for reducing venting or monitor improvement after mitigation efforts.
-Variable CCAC technical guidance document 4 Regularly replace packing around rods The timing of replacements can be scheduled or based on inspections.
+Variable CCAC 6 technical guidance document 4 Regularly replace packing around rods The timing of replacements can be scheduled or based on inspections.
 Scheduled replacements should be carried out at least every three years, or as soon as excessive venting is identified.
 This strategy is most relevant to compressors that are spared (can be stopped without affecting production).
-A 50 to 65% reduction in emissions is expected CCAC technical guidance document 4 Direct emissions to a control device Emissions could be directed to a flare or another device such as catalytic destruction control.
-95% reduction CCAC technical guidance document 4
+A 50 to 65% reduction in emissions is expected CCAC 6 technical guidance document 4 Direct emissions to a control device Emissions could be directed to a flare or another device such as catalytic destruction control.
+95% reduction CCAC 6 technical guidance document 4

-Source of emissions Mitigation strategy Description Effectiveness Source of information Compressors - wet seals on centrifugal compressors Regularly monitor sources of vented emissions Add to periodic LDAR program.
+Source of emissions Mitigation strategy Description Effectiveness Source of information - wet seals m on centrifugal s compressors 0 e Regularly monitor sources of vented emissions Add to periodic LDAR program.
 The information from the LDAR program can be used to either assess opportunities for reducing venting or monitor improvement after mitigation efforts.
 For information on developing an LDAR program, please see the best-practice guidance relating to equipment leaks.
-Variable CCAC technical guidance document 3 NEA Direct emissions to a control device Emissions could be directed to a flare or another device such as catalytic destruction control.
-95% reduction CCAC technical guidance document 3 NEA Convert wet seals to dry seals Dry seals generally use less power and are more reliable.
+Variable CCAC 5 technical guidance document 3 NEA 14 Direct emissions to a control device Emissions could be directed to a flare or another device such as catalytic destruction control.
+95% reduction CCAC 5 technical guidance document 3 NEA 14 Convert wet seals to dry seals Dry seals generally use less power and are more reliable.
 However, replacing seals requires a lengthy and often expensive compressor shutdown.
 Operators should buy new compressors that have dry seals (about 90% of products on the market have dry seals).
-Variable CCAC4 technical guidance document 3 EPA Gas Star
+Variable CCAC 5 technical guidance document 3 EPA Gas Star 13